freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-21.english.md

 ## Description
 <section id='description'>

 Your line graph needs some scales so it knows how to translate the data into visual distances.
+The first one is the scale for the y-axis.
+It will be to show the number of followers.
+D3 has many utilities for creating scales.
+You want to use it's `scaleLinear` method for this scale.

 Create a new `const` named `yScale`, and set it equal to `d3.scaleLinear()`.
-This will be a linear scale for the vertical or "y" axis of the line graph.
 </section>

 ## Instructions